esphome/esphome-docs/components/lvgl.rst

 The layout configuration options are applied to any parent widget or page, influencing the appearance of the children.

+Checkout :ref:`lvgl-cook-flex` and :ref:`lvgl-cook-grid` in the Cookbook for examples illustrating how to automate widget positioning, potentially reducing the size of your device's YAML configuration, and saving you from lots of manual calculations.

 **Configuration variables:**

 - **layout** (*Optional*, string): A dictionary describing the layout configuration: